pengutronix/genimage/README.rst

 :fill:			Boolean specifying that all bytes of the partition should be
 			explicitly initialized.
 Any bytes beyond the size of the specified image will be set to 0.
+:sparse:		If true (the default) 'holes' in the input images are preserved
+			and the remaining free space in the partition is also a 'hole'.
+			If false, the 'holes' in the input image are explicitly filled with zeros when the image is copied.
+If ``fill`` is specified as well then the remaining free space is also filled with zeros.
 :autoresize:		Boolean specifying that the partition should be resized
 			automatically.
 For UBI volumes this means that the ``autoresize`` flag is set.
 Only one volume can have this flag.